Abney Park Chapel: The chapel today

 Today Hosking's novel chapel continues to merit acclaim as an outstandingly attractive architectural set piece of special importance amongst the Magnificent Seven London garden cemeteries of the time, and indeed throughout Europe.
 It also has significance in relation to the general evolution of ideas and schemes for nondenominational burial grounds and cemeteries, establishing itself as the first to incorporate a nondenominational chapel and other characteristics that lead to it being considered today as the first wholly nondenominational garden cemetery in Europe.

 However, a fire gutted the interior and it has been closed for thirty years.
 The roof slates and roof flashings of the chapel have been damaged by unauthorised climbing and theft at times when the park was left unsupervised and unlocked overnight, and this has resulted in water seepage into the chapel walls which is now causing serious problems to the whole building.
 The chapel remains a 'building at risk' despite re-roofing and other structural repairs.
 Plans are being progressed by The Abney Park Cemetery Trust to re-open it and give access to the public and community groups once again along with an improved nature and landscape setting.

+In 2024, the chapel received new stained glass windows and seating as part of a £5 restoration programme, using funding from the National Lottery Heritage Fund, The National Lottery Community Fund, Hackney Council, and the charity Abney Park Trust.